vittominacori/erc1363-payable-token/README.md

 [ERC1363Payable.sol](https://github.com/vittominacori/erc1363-payable-token/blob/master/contracts/examples/ERC1363Payable.sol)

-An example contract that allows to test accepting ERC-1363 deposits via transfers or approvals.
+An example contract that allows to test accepting ERC-1363 deposits via `transferAndCall`, `transferFromAndCall` and `approveAndCall`.

-Inherit from `ERC1363Guardian` but requires a `IERC1363` address to set as accepted token.
+Inherits from `ERC1363Guardian` but requires a `IERC1363` address to set as accepted token.

 Deposits done using not accepted tokens will revert.